yawboakye/yawboakye.github.io/_posts/2022-06-28-activerecord-return-record-row.md

 ---
 layout: post
-title: ActiveRecord Should Ask For More Than ID
+title: ActiveRecord should ask for more than record identifier
 ---

 This post is targeted at Rails developers who use [`ActiveRecord`][AR] with,